This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Cross-Sectional Area of the Hair

 You’ll notice that the cross-sectional area of strands varies greatly between different types of hair, creating a stunning diversity in texture and body.
-From hair density to strength and growth cycles to porosity, scalp moisture directly influences your locks’ inherent properties.
+From hair density to strength and growth cycles to porosity, a well-balanced diet rich in protein-rich foods for growth, scalp moisture directly influences your locks’ inherent properties.

 At first glance, Asian versus Caucasian tresses may appear similar, but upon further inspection, you’ll see just how distinct they truly are.
 Hair density affects curl structure; strength determines shine level; growth cycles influence thickness; while porosity plays off scalp moisture levels for luscious locks.